Alberto Rey: Lost Beauty Project Series (since 2019)

-Biological Regionalism Series (2005-present)
+Biological Regionalism Series (since 2005)

 Bioregionalism is a field studying an environment's natural flora and fauna, related geographic information, and connected biological areas in order to establish native from non-native species and how to effectively conserve and protect biodiversity.
 The Biological Regionalism Series began as a way to connect people to their local environments using imagery of native fish species, landscapes, and waterscapes in various media including painting, sculpture, installation, scientific data, and video recordings.
 Influenced by the 19th-century landscape and fauna painters like Winslow Homer and John James Audubon who depicted wilderness in art as something not only to be marveled at, but to be studied, documented, and understood.
 Rey's work in this series includes naturalistic depictions of fish swimming in their environments some of which are waterways polluted by man's increased commercially-driven enterprises.
 Combining the artwork with his own field notes and research, Rey's work invites viewers to reestablish a connection to nature, or discover natural phenomena in their own backyards of which they were previously unaware.
 According to art historian and art history professor Lynette M. F. Bosch, the series dissects themes of high and low art, the idea of a “highly-civilized” modern world, the intricate history of the site-specific projects, environmentalism, and how such imagery raises questions about humanity's right to exert influence over nature. (“Biological Regionalism: Scajaquada Creek, Erie County, New York, USA” exhibited at the Burchfield Penney Art Center March 14-June 22, 2014.The installation included paintings, videos, drawings, data, historical records, and water samples from the Scajaquada Creek exploring the lost relationship between communities and their surrounding environment.